datacarpentry/genomics-workshop/_extras/AMI-setup.md

 <img src="../fig/logging-onto-cloud_4.png" width="500">

 You instance will now be launched.
-You should follow the links to 'Create billing alerts'.
+You should follow the links to 'Create billing alerts' and then the instructions below for connecting to and terminating your Amazon Instance.

-> ## Instructions for Mac OS X
-> #### Connect to your Amazon instance
+> ## Connect to your Amazon Instance (Mac OS X)
 >
 > 1. Log into your AWC EC2 Dashboard [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
 >